Comparing Hemp Extract and Hemp

-The CBD wave is still trending up with no ceiling in sight.
-You can find CBD products practically everywhere.
+The Hemp wave is still trending up with no ceiling in sight.
+You can find Hemp products practically everywhere.
 They're in stores, online, and you can even win some through promotions and giveaways.
 But there are still some concerns surrounding the compound.
 With so many products and brands popping up, it’s normal to be confused and have some questions.
-Today, we're going to focus on one particular and very common question: Is hemp extract and CBD oil the same?
+Today, we're going to focus on one particular and very common question: Is hemp extract and Hemp oil the same?

-CBD oil is principally used in the wellness space to help balance and enhance some of the body’s internal systems, while hemp oil (or hemp seed oil) is commonly used in CBD skincare products or CBD edibles.
-CBD oil has high CBD content and traces of THC (below 0.3%).
-This makes it great for providing the therapeutic properties of CBD without any of the intoxicating effects of THC.
+Hemp oil is principally used in the wellness space to help balance and enhance some of the body’s internal systems, while hemp oil (or hemp seed oil) is commonly used in Hemp skincare products or Hemp edibles.
+Hemp oil has high Hemp content and traces of THC (below 0.3%).
+This makes it great for providing the therapeutic properties of Hemp without any of the intoxicating effects of THC.

 You can use hemp seed oil in smoothies or as a healthy substitute for olive oil.
 In addition, the hemp seed oil is widely used in the cosmetic world for its soothing effects on the skin.
 It’s an essential component in products like shampoos, moisturizers, conditioners, and soap.